-When you register for a program, our team will be in touch with you within 5 business days to confirm workshop times and set up an in-take conversation.
+When you request information for a program, our team will be in touch to confirm workshop times and set up an in-take conversation.
 Usually this process takes about a week, depending on scheduling.

-For Community and Classroom programs, workshops must be booked a minimum of two weeks in advance.
+Community and Classroom programs must be booked a minimum of two weeks in advance.

 We work with one class of students at a time, with a maximum of 30 students per classroom workshop.